BerndStorck/parsePasswd/README.md

 In other words, parpass displays the records from the password file whose account name field contains a value that begins with the string passed as a parameter to `parpass`.

+The script can help to better understand the structure of the `/etc/passwd` file:

+- Using the `-I` parameter, you can retrieve a brief description of the fields of each line in the `/etc/passwd` file.
+- Using the `-i` parameter and a field name or field number (1-7), you can retrieve the brief description of an individual data field.

 #### Example Calls

 - Display all records from the file `/etc/passwd` in the pager `less`: `parpass | less -r`
 - Display information for the "root" account: `parpass root`
 - Same effect, as it is case-insensitive: `parpass RooT`
 - Display information from the password file for all accounts that start with "L": `parpass L`
+- Display a brief description of all data fields in each line of the `/etc/passwd` file: `parpass -I`
+- Display the brief description of the seventh data field of each line in the `/etc/passwd` file: `parpass -i 7`
+- Display the brief description of the GECOS data field: `parpass -i gecos`

 The command `parpass --help` displays the program's help page.